coderJT/blogging/README.md

 - **Deployment**:
   - Vercel

+## Note: Due to email provider limitations, the demo site is available for login only.
+## Please use the default credentails: (email: admin@gmail.com, password: admin) to log in.

 ## Getting Started

 To get a local copy of this project up and running, follow these steps: